By , JD; and , JD, JD, MEM;

 Corrective Measure Study (CMS) and Implementation.
 CMSs evaluate the need for corrective measures, describe and analyze alternative corrective measures, and then recommend final corrective measures, which may include remediation, containment, institutional controls, or monitoring.

-Notably, the RCRA corrective action program was designed to mirror the CERCLA remediation scheme promulgated in the national contingency plan (NCP).
+Notably, the RCRA corrective action program was designed to mirror the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) remediation scheme promulgated in the national contingency plan (NCP).
+CERCLA is a federal statute designed to identify, investigate, and respond to all releases of hazardous substances that threaten human health or the environment.
+CERCLA is discussed later in Part II.
 The three stages in CERCLA remedial actions that correspond to the three stages in RCRA corrective action are:

 Remedial design and remedial action (RD/RA).